kugland/rndstr/rndstr.md

     | *h*   | or | *hex*      | “0-9a-f”                                     |

   `-l` *LENGTH*
-  : Length of the string.
+  : Length of the string (must be an integer).

   `-e` *BITS*
-  : Minimum entropy for the password (default: 128).
+  : Minimum entropy for the password (must be an integer, default: 128).

   `-s` *SOURCE*
   : Set the source of randomness (default: '/dev/urandom').